 While attending Pennsylvania State University, Mr. Gabai was named an Evan Pugh Scholar.

-Joseph Gabai is recognized as a “Lawyer of the Year” in Financial Services Regulation Law by Best Lawyers in America 2018 and has been recommended by Legal 500 US 2012 and Super Lawyers 2012.
+Joseph Gabai was recognized as a “Lawyer of the Year” in Financial Services Regulation Law by Best Lawyers in America 2017 and has been recommended by Best Lawyers 2019, Legal 500 US 2012, and Super Lawyers 2012.